sliit-foss/zero2hero/docs/React/Forms-with-React-Hooks.md

 This would mean that Hooks are essential for interactive components.

-So let’s see how we could use react hooks to keep track of the changing state in a vital interactive web component, forms.
+So let’s see how we could use React hooks to keep track of the changing state in a vital interactive web component, forms.

 The form created will use components from [Material UI](https://mui.com/), and will take in user input in three ways, from a [select](https://mui.com/components/selects/), a group of [radio buttons](https://mui.com/components/radio-buttons/) and a [checkbox](https://mui.com/components/checkboxes/).
 And for the sake of an interesting example, we will be building a form that tries to match a breed of dog to a user’s personality. 🤭